rueedlinger/ml-resources/README.md

-# Statistics, Data Visualization and Machine Learning Resources
+# Curated List fo Machine Learning Resources

-A curated list of statistics, data visualization and machine learning resources which in find useful, have read or want to read.
+A curated list of machine Learning resource I find very useful.
+The List is structured into the following topics:
+- **Programming** - resources to get started with the most used programming languages in machine learning.
+- **Mathematics** - great resource to get the mathematical foundation you need for machine learning.
+- **Statistics** - the statistics basic you should know.
+- **Machine Learning** - a lot of interesting resources with focus on machine learning, deep learning and data science.
+- **Data Visualization** - collection of resource which teaches you to  visualize your results.

 # Books